 Employee Surveillance Done Right

 - Focusing on the right metrics.
-For example, monitoring the quantity of emails written or read is a poor indicator of productivity, and making judgements based only on numeric scores generated by productivity-tracking software can lead to ill-informed decisions.
-Determining which metrics to use should be a process in which all relevant stakeholders—from hiring managers and supervisors to a sample of those being monitored—participate.
+For example, monitoring the number of emails written or read is a poor indicator of productivity, and making judgments based only on numeric scores generated by productivity-tracking software can lead to ill-informed decisions.
+Determining which metrics to use should be a process in which all relevant stakeholders from hiring managers and supervisors to a sample of those being monitored participate.

 - Adopting a transparent stance.
-This means telling employees what is being monitored and why, sharing results of monitoring with staff, providing workers with opportunities to provide feedback, and offering a system through which employees can appeal decisions about their career that were influenced by the data collected.
-Results of a survey by Gartner reveal that only 30 percent of employees are comfortable with employers monitoring their email without notice or explanation.
-However, 50 percent noted that they would be comfortable with such monitoring if they knew that it was happening—and why.
+This means telling employees what is being monitored and why, sharing results of monitoring with staff, providing workers with opportunities to provide feedback, and offering a system through which employees can appeal decisions about their careers that were influenced by the data collected.
+Results of a survey by Gartner revealed that only 30 percent of employees are comfortable with employers monitoring their email without notice or explanation.
+However, 50 percent noted that they would be comfortable with such monitoring if they knew that it was happening and why.